mikiwong1/Haunted-House/README.md

 # Haunted-House

 !Very Difficult!
 Wake up in a Haunted House.
-Jigsaw says "Very long riddle"

 You're tied up!
-Pick an option to cut the rops loose:
+Pick an option to cut the ropes loose:

 rusting pipe
 twist yourself free